 The estimated useful lives are (years):

-Intangible rights up to 20
+Intangible rights up to

-Software 3-5
+Software

-Customer relations 7

 Subsequent expenditure on capitalized other intangible assets is capitalized only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure is expensed as incurred.